ADirin/OTP1_LectureMaterial/Week 7/HomeAssignment/Tasks.md

 ## Deliverables
 - Submit the link to your GitHub repository with all the code and documentation.
 - Provide screenshots of the Jenkins pipeline, Docker image creation, and running the application in the virtual machine.
-Include a brief report (1 pages) summarizing your experience, challenges faced, and how you overcame them.

 ## Evaluation Criteria
 1. Functionality: Does the application work as intended?